 If anybody wants to leave the Congress, they will: Rahul Gandhi on Sachin Pilot’s rebellion

-New Delhi, July 15: Former Congress president Rahul Gandhi in ann ndirect reference to the Sachin Pilot episode, has said that the exit of people who wish to leave the party will open the door for young leaders.
+New Delhi, July 15: Former Congress president Rahul Gandhi in an indirect reference to the Sachin Pilot episode, has said that the exit of people who wish to leave the party will open the door for young leaders.

 "If anybody wants to leave the party, they will.
 It opens the door for young leaders like you," Rahul Gandhi was quoted saying by ANI.